dfkaye/dfkaye-blog/content/demos/most-boring-to-do-list/index.md

   <todo>
     <h2>Empty</h2>
     <dialog alert-message="Hold it.
 You have another item open.
-Save it before editing a new one." alert-close="Close message"></dialog>
+Save it before editing a new one." alert-close="Close"></dialog>
     <button handle="add">Add item</button>
     <ul todo-list>
       <li data-template>